 Nanotechnology cluster in the region is formed by three microclusters: Advanced materials platform, aerosol technology and photonics clusters, all emerging from innovative research in Tampere University of Technology (TUT) and its active cooperation with the companies.

-Optoelectronics Research Centre (ORC) at TUT is the leading nanophotonics research centre in Finland.
+Optoelectronics Research Centre (ORC) at TUNI is the leading nanophotonics research centre in Finland.
 Having played a seminal role in the formation of several high-profile spin-off companies, ORC has close ties with the industry and provides services for business such as processing and characterization of nanophotonic components.

 Collaboration with the industry and spin-offs